jessekhaira/Pokemon-Superhero-MachineLearning-App/readme.md

 $ cd Pokemon-Superhero-MachineLearning-App/
 $ ./run-app-locally
 ```
-Then go to your browser and go to this URL: http://localhost:3002/ and the app should be running locally on your computer there!
+Then go to your browser and go to this URL: http://localhost:3002/.
 To stop the servers, simply press ctrl+c in the terminal that is currently running the servers.

 As a side note, the bash script executed above is responsible for running the express server and flask server in parallel, after
-installing the necessary requirements needed for the software to run (dependencies, building the react app into a static bundle, installing the flask package, etc.)
+installing the necessary requirements needed for the app to run (dependencies for the flask server and the app, building the react app into a static bundle, installing the flask package, etc.)

 ## Features
 * User can input images on the home route and send them to an AI algorithm, which will return the superhero it thinks it most likely is.
 User can see the top prediction, and probabilities for all the classes.
 * User can query a deep learning model to generate 1-15 new pokemon names
 * Random inspirational quotes are pulled from an API by react, stored in a cache and displayed on the language generating models route.
-New quotes
-can be shown on demand.
+New quotes can be shown on demand.
 * Media queries make website responsive

 ## Screenshots